Narcissuscyn/MovieClustering/README.md

 # MovieClustering
-a movie recomandation system forusers
+this repository a movie recomandation system for users,using kmeans clustering algorithm

+the dataset is acquired from large movie rewiews